EKonyvtar/ekonyvtar.github.io/audiobook-privacy_policy.md

 App does not required any special permissions other than standard network and storage management permissions to stream, download and store audiobook files.

-App Uses Adomb Third Party Tool to display advertisements, which can collect some non-sensitive and personal information.

-App Uses Firebase Third Party Tool to collect functionality related data only.
+App Uses *Firebase* Third Party Tool to collect functionality related data only and *Adomb* Third Party Tool to display advertisements.
+It uses the Android advertisement identifier which is not associated with any personally-identifiable information or other identifiers.
+The advertising identifier is only be used for advertising and user analytics.

 ### Changes to the Policy
 If the Policy changes, the modification date below will be updated.